 Heather uses item tagging in her anatomy courses to help inform her teaching methods and identify areas of the curriculum where students may need added support.
 Heather tags each question to musculoskeletal categories (e.g., “upper limb vessels”) so that she can observe section-wide performance by these categories.
 If a large number of students provide incorrect answers to items in a particular category, Heather will cover this subject area again in her classes.

 As the demand for the anatomy lab course began to grow, faculty at Indiana State made it their mission to find and implement a digital solution that could streamline their unique assessment process.
 In the six years since, they have been successful in their efforts with the help of ExamSoft’s flexible assessment platform.

-When the Spring 2020 pivot to remote learning forced the anatomy lab course online, faculty and students couldn’t continue with a station-based, mark-the-model assessment format.
+When the Spring 2020 pivot to remote learning forced the anatomy lab course online, faculty and students couldn’t continue with a station-based, mark-the-model assessment format, but were able to maintain their database through an ExamSoft grant program.
 The lab course has returned to a hybrid learning model as of Spring 2021, but there are too many students in a single exam session to safely deliver assessments on campus.

 Instructors are eagerly awaiting the safe return of in-class assessment and look forward to diving back into Examplify for iPad.
 It is the ingenuity and dedication of Heather Adams and her fellow instructors who ensured the seamless transition to digital assessment in the anatomy lab course.
 Now that they have discovered a solution that works, there’s no turning back.